ikunetwork/WhitePaper/README.md

 ![IKU Smart Contract & IPFS](https://github.com/ikunetwork/WhitePaper/raw/master/IKU-IPFS-Smart-Contract.png)

-Because of this architecture, for the first time, intellectual property rights can become fully fungible thereby allowing for direct monetization and trade of R&D.  All transactions will be public on the Ethereum blockchain incentivizing one record of scientific truth.
+Because of this architecture, for the first time, intellectual property rights can become fully fungible thereby allowing for direct monetization and trade of R&D.  This can be applied to any scientific initiative in which there is a value in the scientific data generated.
+All transactions will be public on the Ethereum blockchain incentivizing one record of scientific truth.
 A license is granted through the proof-of-license mechanism, of which the licensee can put the redeveloped drug through already established manufacturing and distribution channels, which are abundantly available for contract.

 ### Direct Monetization of Research